Alain91530/myreads/README.md

     - props: match (inherited from the <Link>)
     - Route: "/detail/:number" where number is the id of the book passed by the link.
 This number is retrieved in this.props.match.number.

-- ListBooks: Lis all books on a shelf called by App
+- ListBooks: list all books on a shelf called by ListMyBooks
     - no state
     - props:
         - book: array of objects representing the books to render